django-cms/djangocms-audio/README.rst

 <http://docs.django-cms.org/en/latest/contributing/index.html>`_.

 We're grateful to all contributors who have helped create and maintain this package.
-Contributors are listed at [link to https://github.com/divio/djangocms-video/graphs/contributors].
+Contributors are listed at the `contributors <https://github.com/divio/djangocms-video/graphs/contributors>`_ section.

 One of the easiest contributions you can make is helping to translate this addon on `Transifex <https://www.transifex.com/projects/p/djangocms-audio/>`_.